Darionas/qr-code-component/README.md

     }
     ```
   * Set colors, font size and family according `style-guide.md`
+  * Use rem css unit for all HTML elements to achieve responsive design.

 ### Built with

 It is based on:
 - Semantic HTML5 markup:
-- CSS custom properties:
-  - External css stylesheets
+- External css stylesheet (responsive web design):
   - Viewport element
   - Flexbox
+  - css unit (rem)

 ### What I learned